ShiyuFan0820/CSLearningNote/BasicLearning/Basic_5_data_structure_array_and_linked_list.md

 **Example:**

-The same example, if we wanted to store a string of integers in a linked list, it would look like this in memory:
+The same example, if we wanted to store a string of integers in a Linked List, it would look like this in memory:

 <div align=center>
 <img width="600" alt="image" src="https://github.com/ShiyuFan0820/PythonLearningNote/assets/149340606/0072d29e-6c50-4852-a6f9-d4d510d80b4c">